 The Highs, Lows and Unknowns of Cycling Around the World

-Words by Jimmy Ashby
+Words and photos by Jimmy Ashby

 There’s an untapped level of beauty and freedom when living on a bicycle, it’s a simple life.
 A life I’ve been trying to live off and on for years now, since I was a teenager.
 Travelling the world in search of moments, people and mountains.
 I’ve spent years of my life all up, cycling the world with now 45 countries ridden.
 To me living from a tent with only a bicycle as transport is the norm, it’s the day-to-day life back home that I find strange.
 Travelling between people, cultures and smiles, there’s nothing else like it.
 It’s a life of constant unknown, not sure who you’ll meet, where you’ll end up and the chaos you’ll find yourself in.
 To have everywhere to go and nowhere to be is a special thing.
 That’s the way I lived for the past seven months.